mitre/stockpile/docs/Exfiltration-How-Tos.md

 ### FTP
 There are a number of ways to start an FTP server depending on your OS; start the service per your operating system's requirements.
 As a note, FTP services may not like writable chroots if configured.
-To avoid this, either allow writeable chroots or designate a specific folder for CALDERA uploads and supply that in the fact source.
+To avoid this, either allow writeable chroots or designate a specific folder for Caldera uploads and supply that in the fact source.

 For example, with vsftpd you can either:

 - Edit `/etc/vsftpd.conf` to include `allow_writable_chroot=YES`
-- Supply a writable folder in addition to the FTP server address in the CALDERA fact source.
+- Supply a writable folder in addition to the FTP server address in the Caldera fact source.
 E.g. `value: 192.168.1.2/upload`

 ### AWS
 The exfiltration via AWS CLI abilities assume the AWS CLI is installed on the host machine.
 For use with an IAM user,